 The college is committed to reducing our greenhouse gas emissions.
-The college first set an emissions goal in 2007, and we are well on track to reach that goal – 10% below 1990 levels by 2020.
+The college first set an emissions goal in 2007, and we were well on track to reach that goal – 10% below 1990 levels by 2020.
+Because of this, and strong pressure from the college community, in September 2015, President Falk and the Trustees committed to further address climate change.

 The goals outlined by the Board of Trustees in 2015 are two fold: